kettle11/kudo/README.md

 # :clap: kudo

 An Entity Component System for Rust.
 Fast, easy, and predictable.
+(Work in progress)

 * No `unsafe`
 * No dependencies